This guide describes how to customize aretext for your workflows.

 less allows us to page through the output.

 - name: custom-make-cmd pattern: "**/myproject/**" config: menuCommands: - name: build shellCmd: make | less # default mode is "terminal"

 Most systems provide command-line utilities for interacting with the system clipboard.

 |WSL on Windows||

-- name: custom-clipboard-commands pattern: "**" config: menuCommands: - name: copy to clipboard shellCmd: wl-copy "$SELECTION" mode: silent - name: paste from clipboard shellCmd: wl-paste mode: insert
+- name: linux-wayland-clipboard-commands pattern: "**" config: menuCommands: - name: copy to clipboard shellCmd: wl-copy "$SELECTION" mode: silent - name: paste from clipboard shellCmd: wl-paste mode: insert

 Many programming languages provide command line tools to automatically format code.
 You can add a custom menu command to run these tools on the current file.

 For example, this command uses